colyseus/docs/docs/server/room.md

 **Fallback for ALL messages**

-You can register a single callback to handle all other types of messages.
+You can register a single callback as a fallback to handle **other** types of messages.
-Fallback can only registered as one callback, if registered twice, it will OVERRIDE the previous one

 ``` typescript
 onCreate () {